|Nutritional Guidelines (per serving)|

 - 3 cloves garlic (minced)

-- 1 stalk lemongrass (minced, OR 2 tablespoon frozen prepared lemongrass.
-For more on lemongrass, see below)
+- 1 stalk lemongrass (minced, or 2 tablespoons frozen prepared lemongrass)

 - 1/2 cup pineapple (chunks or tidbits, fresh or canned)

-- 2 teaspoons corn starch (heaping, dissolved in 2-3 tablespoon water)
+- 2 teaspoons cornstarch (heaping, dissolved in 2 to 3 tablespoons water)

 - 6 tablespoons ketchup